 online, with the department or program office,

-with the Office of the Registrar during registration.
+with the Office of the Registrar during registration, or

 early to increase the probability of enrollment in available courses.

-The Office of the Registrar informs the instructor of the names of all students who are officially registered and have paid all required tuition and fees in each class.
-It is recommended that the student confirm with the instructor that his/her registration has been properly recorded within the first week of classes.
-It is the student's responsibility during his/her enrolled semester that he/she is attending the correct courses for which he/she registered.
-A student may not attend classes in which he/she is not registered in the above manner unless the student has been approved to audit the course.
+The Office of the Registrar provides the instructor the names of all students who are officially registered and have paid all required tuition and fees in each class.
+A student should confirm with the instructor that his/her registration has been properly recorded within the first week of classes.
+A student is responsible for attending the correct courses for which he/she is registered.
+A student may not attend classes in which he/she is not registered unless the student has been approved to audit the course.

-Continuous Enrollment Requirement
+Continuous Enrollment

-Unless on an approved leave of absence, a graduate student in a degree program is expected to maintain continuous enrollment during the fall and spring (long session) semesters of each academic year.
-A students who fails to register in any given long session will be permitted to re-enroll through his/her program office in any two subsequent semesters provided the student was in good academic standing at the time of last enrollment.
-A thesis/dissertation student must enroll in at least three thesis or dissertation hours some time prior to graduating.
-Once a student has enrolled in thesis or dissertation, that student must maintain continuous enrollment (not necessarily in thesis or dissertation) of at least three semester hours during consecutive long semesters unless granted a leave of absence.
+Unless on an approved leave of absence, a graduate student in a degree program must maintain continuous enrollment during the fall and spring (long session) semesters of each academic year.
+A student who fails to register in any given long session will be permitted to re-enroll through his/her program office in any two subsequent semesters if the student was in good academic standing at the time of last enrollment.
+A thesis/dissertation student must enroll in at least three thesis or dissertation hours before graduating.
+Once a student has enrolled in thesis or dissertation, he/she must maintain continuous enrollment (not necessarily in thesis or dissertation hours) of at least three semester hours during consecutive long semesters unless granted a leave of absence.
 Some programs may require additional semester hours.

 Leave of Absence